confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

       ksqlDB currently provides best-effort on time synchronization, but there are no guarantees, which can cause missing results or leftRecord-NULL results.

-Table-table joins can be joined only on their `PRIMARY KEY` field, and one-to-many (1:N) joins aren't supported.

 ### Semantics of Table-Table Joins